jovian-explorer/exo_k/README.md

 # Installation

-Exo_k can be installed using pip:
+Exo_k can be installed using pip (without cloning the repository;
+dependencies should be downloaded automatically):
 ```
-pip install -e .
+pip install exo_k
 ```
-Or by running the [setup.py](./setup.py) script:
+Or by running the [setup.py](./setup.py) script in the cloned repository:
 ```
 python setup.py install
 ```